Moduli spaces of semitoric systems: Construction of metric and statement of main theorem

-The topology of spaces of polygons have been studied by many authors.
-For example, in~\cite{HaKn1997, HaKn1998} the authors study polygons with a fixed number of edges up to translations and positive homotheties in Euclidean space and in~\cite{KaMi1995} the authors study polygons in $\R^2$ with fixed side length up to orientation preserving isometries.
-For this paper we will use a topology on polygons related to the Duistermaat-Heckman measure~\cite{DuHe1982} similar to what is done in~\cite{PePRS2013}.
-A natural way to define a metric on subsets of $\R^2$ (or any measurable space) is to use the volume of the symmetric difference\footnote{Of course, for the symmetric difference of sets to be a metric one must actually consider sets modulo measure zero corrections.
-We do not have to do this because the only sets we consider are polygons, and if the symmetric difference of two polygons has zero Lebesgue measure then they are equal.}.
-Let $\symdiff$ denote the symmetric difference of sets.
-That is, for $A,B\in\R^2$ let So in order to define a metric on labeled Delzant semitoric polygons we would like to use the volume of the symmetric difference of the polygons (as is done in~\cite{PePRS2013}) but there are two problems.
+In order to define a metric on labeled Delzant semitoric polygons we would like to use the volume of the symmetric difference of the polygons (as is done by Pelayo-Pires-Ratiu-Sabatini in~\cite{PePRS2013}) but there are two problems.
 First, the polygons here are not required to be compact, so the symmetric difference may have infinite volume, and second there are many polygons to choose from.
-To solve the first problem we will define a non-standard measure on $\R^2$\footnote{When only considering compact semitoric systems one can use the Lebesgue measure on $\R^2$ instead to produce a metric which induces the same topology, see Remark \ref{rmk_cpt}.}.
+To solve the first problem we will use a measure on $\R^2$ which is not the Lebesgue measure.
 A natural choice would be a probability measure on $\R^2$ but the structure of $\dpolynok$ is such that vertical translation should not affect the measure.
 This is because the elements of $\dpolynok$ are only unique up to specific vertical transformations.
-With this in mind we make the following definition.